Mat Rogers: Return to rugby league

 agreed to train with the club and was intent on returning to the field.

 He returned in Round 18 against the New Zealand Warriors, with this match marking his 200th NRL appearance.
 However, Rogers broke his foot in the 22-6 loss, effectively ending both his season and his career for a second time.

 Records and accolades

 In 2000, Rogers was awarded the Australian Sports Medal for his contribution to Australia's international standing in the sport of rugby league.

 He holds the standing record for the most points scored in an Australia-New Zealand rugby league Test match with 24 (2 tries and 8 goals) scored in the Anzac Test of 2000 in Sydney.

 In his five seasons with Waratahs, he became the third highest points scorer with 202 points.
-He equalled Matthew Burke's record for the most individual conversions in a match with six, achieved in the Waratahs 2004 round two clash against the Sharks at Aussie Stadium on 28 February 2004.
+He equalled Matthew Burke's record for the most individual conversions in a match with six, achieved in the Waratahs 2004 round two clash against the Sharks at Sydney Football Stadium on 28 February 2004.

 In the 2003 Rugby World Cup, he set the Australian record the most points in match.
 It came in Australia's 142–0 victory over Namibia where he scored two tries and 16 conversions for 42 points.